Skip to main content

 You can now use an IRA charitable rollover to start a charitable gift annuity (CGA) or a charitable remainder trust (CRT).
 These are called life income gifts because in addition to benefiting your favorite charity they also provide you with an income for life.

-Under the new Secure Act 2.0 law, you are allowed to make a $50,000 distribution from your IRA to start a life income gift.
-There are a few stipulations:
+Under the Secure Act 2.0, you are allowed to make a one-time $50,000 distribution from your IRA to start a life income gift.
+If your spouse also has an IRA, you can pool your gifts into a joint $100,000 CGA or CRT.

 Click here to learn more about charitable gift annuities or charitable remainder trusts.